cfpbackup/hmda-combined-documentation/documentation/api/institutions-api/index.md

 ## Search by Email Domain

-This API allows a user to fetch all institutions that associated with a particular email domain.
-This API is used to determine what institutions a user my be associated with in the HMDA Platform.
+This API is used to fetch all institutions associated with a particular email domain.
+This API is used to determine what institutions a user may be associated with in the HMDA Platform.

 ```
 Method: GET